Tutankhamun's mummy: Objects within the wrappings

-Many items were included within and placed throughout the layers of bandaging on the royal mummy.
-Some objects, such as the gold foil jewellery and amulets, were purely funerary in nature, while others like the bracelets and pectorals were worn by the king in life.
+Within the layers of bandaging on the royal mummy, 150 objects were included.
+They were distributed across many bandage layers and were often grouped together.
+They included personal jewellery worn by the king in life; ceremonial items of clothing; weapons; and funerary jewellery and amulets, the quantity, materials, and positions of which were dictated by the Book of the Dead, to protect and assist the deceased king in his journey to the afterlife.

 In the bandage layers of the head, Tutankhamun wore various forms of headwear including an inlaid gold fillet and a padded khat-headdress with a gold brow band, flexible gold uraeus, and Nekhbet-vulture with open wings across the top of the head.
 An iron headrest amulet was found at the back of the head and a four-stranded bead necklace was across the throat.

 Around his neck were twenty amulets of various forms and materials including stones such as a red jasper tyet, a green feldspar was-sceptre, and a carnelian snake head, all suspended on gold wires.
-Eight further amulets were of sheet gold in various forms including uraei, vultures, and a human-headed winged snake, tied around the neck by strings.
+Eight further amulets were of sheet gold in various forms including uraei, vultures, and a human-headed winged snake, were tied around the neck by strings.
 The chest and upper torso was covered in thirty-five objects such as sheet gold collars; flexible inlaid collars; a resin scarab on a long wire; bracelets; and large pectoral necklaces distributed over thirteen bandage layers.

-Tutankhamun's forearms were covered from elbow to wrist with bracelets, all of which were likely worn in life, and bore devices of scarabs, eyes of Horus, and display a wide variety of techniques and materials.
+Tutankhamun's forearms were covered from elbow to wrist with 11 bracelets (seven on the right arm and six on the left), all of which were likely worn in life, and bore devices of scarabs, eyes of Horus, and display a wide variety of techniques and materials.
 Rings of various materials including gold, stone, and resin were also included in the wrappings, with a group of five over the right wrist, and eight beside the left wrist.
 Tutankhamun wore two gold rings on the middle and ring fingers of his left hand; the bezels depict a kneeling king presenting a figure of the goddess Maat, and a lunar barque atop a lapis lazuli background respectively.

 On the abdomen were Y and T-shaped sheet gold amulets; several necklaces, including a broad collar of dark blue faience beads; a bracelet or armlet; and a bead girdle.
 Around his waist and hips were two gold foil girdles with ceremonial tails; each had an associated kilt apron laid over the thighs (one of beadwork, and one of flexible inlaid gold plates) and dagger on the right side.
 One of these daggers had an iron blade, now known to be made of meteoric iron.
 Additionally, seven bracelets or armlets and four inlaid collars were placed over the knees and shins.